nazy67/managing_terraform_state_file/README.md

 # Managing terraform state file.
 Terraform state subcommands.

+### Resources:

+- Terraform version 0.14
+- AWS account

+## Description

 Terraform has lots of commands which you want to be familiar with if you want to use Terraform, and detailed description is given in the next link [alphabetical list of commands](https://www.terraform.io/docs/cli/commands/import.html)

 But when you work with Terraform state file there's a specific list of subcommands that you can see after running `terraform state` command that you can use with terraform state.
+The Terraform state subcommands all work with remote state just as if it was local state.
 This command has subcommands for advanced state management.
 These subcommands can be used to slice and dice the Terraform state.
 This is sometimes necessary in advanced cases.
 For your safety, allstate management commands that modify the state create a timestamped backup of the state prior to making modifications.

 ```
 Subcommands: